bkota0404/611_Final_project/README.md

 4. Account.java - Class that stores account information and corresponding methods
 5. AccountCreation.java - Used to create account in database using information passed from front-end
 6. AccountType.java - Enum class storing acconut type
-7. BankConstants.java - Stores constants such as open account fee, etc.
+7. BankConstants.java - Stores constants such as open account fee, transaction fee, etc.
-8. BankRepository.java - Bank repository interface with generic type.
+8. BankRepository.java - Bank repository interface containing delete and getAllList methods used for class that owns bank repository.
 9. CheckingsAccount.java - Class for checking account.
 Extend Account
 10. CheckingsAccountCreation.java - Used to create checking account in database using information passed from front-end.
 Extend AccountCreation
-11. CurrenciesOffered .java- Currencies offered.
-Extend BankRepository.
+11. CurrenciesOffered.java - Used to get currencies offered and delete certain currency (implements BankRepository)
-12. Currency.java - Currency setting and exchanging rate
+12. Currency.java - Used to set and store current type with exchanging rate
-13. CurrencyType.java - Enum to store currency type
+13. CurrencyType.java - Enum class contains the values of the types of currency
-14. Customer.java - Customer class.
+14. Customer.java - Used to store customers' information including personal information as well as account/loan/stock information.
 Extend User
-15. DBManager.java - Class that linked to database providing initialization and query.
+15. DBManager.java - Used to link to database providing initialization and query.
-16. HighInterestEarningAccounts.java - Interface for account with interest
+16. HighInterestEarningAccounts.java - Interface for account classes that have interests
-17. ListToFile.java - Parsing list to file
+17. ListToFile.java - A utility class parsing list to file
-18. Loan.java - Loan Class
+18. Loan.java - Used to store loan information for a certain user and account
-19. LoanStatus.java - Enum for Loan Status.
+19. LoanStatus.java - Enum for Loan Status -- open, closed.
-20. Manager.java - Manager Class.
+20. Manager.java - Used to store manager information and their basic operation methods(get all customer accounts, stocks, etc).
 Extends User
-21. ManagerAccount.java - Manager Account class.
+21. ManagerAccount.java - Used for manager account.
 Extends Account
-22. SavingsAccount.java - Savings Account class.
-Extends Account
+22. SavingsAccount.java - Used to manage saving account which entends Account and has interest(implemnets HighInterestEarningAccounts)
 23. SavingsAccountCreation.java - Used to create savings account in database using information passed from front-end.
 Extend AccountCreation
-24. SecuritiesAccount.java - Securities Account class.
+24. SecuritiesAccount.java - Used to store user's stock information and manage (buy/sell) stocks.
 Extends Account
 25. SecuritiesAcntCreation.java - Used to create securities account in database using information passed from front-end.
 Extend AccountCreation
-26. Stocks.java - Stock Class
+26. Stocks.java - Used to manage stocks including stock ID, price, name, etc.
-27. StocksOffered.java - Stocks Offered class.
-Implements BankRepository
+27. StocksOffered.java - Used to store the list of all offered stocks, stock prices, stock names, etc, implementing delete and getAllList methods(from interface BankRepository)
-28. StocksPurchased.java - A class that records purchased stocks
+28. StocksPurchased.java - A class that records purchased stocks for a certain user and account
-29. Transaction.java - Transaction class that records each transaction information
+29. Transaction.java - Used to records each transaction information including users, date, acocunts, collateral information
-30. TransactionType.java - Enum storing transaction type
+30. TransactionType.java - An Enum contains all transaction type (withdrawl, deposit, loan open, stock sold, ...)
-31. User.java - User Class
+31. User.java - Used for users containing user role, name, username, password, user id.
 32. UserCreation.java -  Used to create user in database using information passed from front-end.
 Implements BankRepository
-33. UserRoles.java - Enum to record the user roles
+33. UserRoles.java - Enum contains all user roles (manager, customer)

 **UI**
 1. AccountItem.java - Account items from UI